Flourishing: Measurement and diagnostic criteria

 With the concept of flourishing, psychologists can study and measure fulfillment, purpose, meaning, and happiness.
 Flourishing can be measured through self-report measures.
 Individuals are asked to respond to structured scales measuring the presence of positive affect, absence of negative affect, and perceived satisfaction with life.
 Participants are specifically asked about their emotions and feelings because scientists theorize that flourishing is something that manifests itself internally rather than externally.

-Keyes has operationalized symptoms of positive feelings and positive functioning in life by reviewing dimensions and scales of subjective well-being and, therefore, creating a definition of flourishing.
-To complete, or "operationalize", the definition of what it means to be functioning optimally, or flourishing, diagnostic criteria have been developed for a flourishing life:
+Mental health continuum

+Keyes has operationalized the definition of what it means to be flourishing by establishing diagnostic criteria, resulting in the development of the "Mental Health Continuum-Short Form" (MHC-SF) in 2002, which is derived from the original long form (MHC-LF).
+The MHC-SF consists of 14 items, the answers range from 0 ("never") to 5 ("every day"), measuring the frequency of experiences over the past four weeks: